Impress A Choreographer

-Since Rob and I share a bit of professional history, I called and asking him if he'd share some of his insights with A4D members.
+Since Rob and I share a bit of professional history, I called and asked him if he'd share some of his insights with A4D members.
 Without hesitating, he jumped right in.
 This is a man who cares.
 Maybe that's one reason why he's a great director.
 Read on.
 Soak it up.

 GD: WHAT KIND OF DANCERS DO YOU LOOK FOR...?

 Rob: When I choose dancers, I always look past the technique.
 Technique is important, of course, but the dancers I prefer to work with are hired to play characters and they have to be actors.
 I look for something very different and, to be honest, it's something that's hard to find.

 TELL ME MORE...